alankent/magento2devbox-skeleton/README.md

 **Internal Development**

+TODO: THIS SECTION IS INDICATIVE OF FUTURE DIRECTION, NOT SUPPORTED YET.

 This section is ONLY relevant to internal Magento developers, or external developers wishing to submit a pull request.
 The following is NOT recommended for production sites.
 (It may however be worth exploring by extension